cryzed/PyKit/README.md

 PyKit
 =====
 PyKit is an automation library for Windows, supporting 32 and 64-bit applications.
-It currently supports controlling the cursor and detouring/hooking functions in foreign processes to local Python code.
+It currently supports controlling the cursor, searching for and setting pixels on the screen and detouring/hooking functions in foreign processes to local Python code.

 Dependencies